aeternity/protocol/channels/README.md

 arbitrary smart contract within the channel and does not restrict the number of peers that can participate in such a channel.

-A client-server setup will most likely be mode of choice for the majority of channels, where a client is using a service offered by the server, which is highly available and probably also some well known entity.
+Our construction will try to meet the former property, allowing any number of arbitrary smart contracts to be executed in the channel, but restrict the latter to two peers per channel.

-To give one example, consider the case of a data feed.
-In this scenario the initiator sends a micropayment for each request made to the provider.
-The most an initiator could lose in this case is one micropayment. (***TODO***: ZKCP)
+With that in mind, the two peers in a channel will most likely not have the same roles but instead end up in a client-server arrangement for the majority of channels, where a client is using a service offered by the server, which is highly available and probably also some well known entity, mirroring the status quo of the current web.

-Here only the initiator has an incentive to cheat and publish an outdated state, which would assign them more money than they actually have.
+A popular example would be an exchange, where users connect to an exchange via state channels.
+This would process would be trustless, since exchanges can not lose funds, that haven't been signed over to them

-A cheater is easy to detect for a supplier.
-Whenever the initiator closes the channel unilaterally with an outdated state, the supplier can, during the lock period, publish a more recent state signed by the initiator at which point the initiator loses all funds in the channel to the supplier.
+- offer (verified) library for standard functionality, e.g. simple payments

 ## Topology